Gili Islands: Drug tourism

+Overtourism

+Since 2009, the number of tourists visiting Gili Trawangan has doubled each year, from 35,000 to over one million in 2015, overwhelming infrastructure and contributing to the destruction of surrounding coral reefs.

+The increase in tourism has also led to an increase in migrant workers, causing issues with waste management.
+According to Thomas Egli – a photographer who travelled to Gili Trawangan in 2015 to document the overtourism problem – there is a huge rubbish tip in the centre of the island that is kept out of sight of visiting tourists.
+He also describes overwhelmed septic tanks leading to unfiltered waste entering the sea, unregulated building, and culture clashes between the predominantly-Muslim local population and (mostly) Western tourists.

 Gili Meno

 Gili Meno is the middle of Lombok's three northwest coast Gilis.
 Gili Meno has a population of about 500, mainly concentrated on the centre of the island (see section on demography).
 The main income comes from tourism, coconut plantation and fishing.
 On the west side of the island there is a small shallow lake that produces salt in the dry season.
-Until a few years ago there was also a small production of seaweed on the reef at the north end of the island.
+Until a few years ago, there was also a small production of seaweed on the reef at the north end of the island.
 Gili Meno has swimming beaches all around the island, and a turtle sanctuary.

-The island attracts fewer tourists than Gili Trawangan and is the quietest and smallest of the islands.
-However, honeymooners are often drawn to the crystal clear water and idyllic, secluded white beaches.

-Since early 2017 fresh water was installed on the island and is supplied by underwater pipes from Lombok.
+Since early 2017, fresh water was installed on the island and is supplied by underwater pipes from Lombok.
 Electricity is supplied by underwater cables from Lombok.

-There are no cars or motorbikes.
+Gili Meno is a popular choice for honeymooners as it is the quietest of the three Gili islands.
+The island is ideal for couples seeking relaxation, beautiful beaches, and crystal-clear water.
+Many visitors go snorkelling here to see a unique underwater attraction that features a circular arrangement of 48 human statues.

 Gili Air

-Gili Air is the second smallest of the islands and the closest to mainland Lombok, making it popular with honeymoon couples and travellers seeking a quiet retreat.
-It has a population of about 1,800.
-The island offers excellent snorkelling and scuba diving off its east coast, and turtles can be seen along the coral reef.
-Other water sports such as Stand Up Paddleboarding and Kitesurfing are also now available.
-An Indonesian cooking school has opened its door on the harbour in 2015 Gili Cooking Classes.
-Gili Air also has a public gym.
+Gili Air is the closest of the islands to Lombok and has a population of about 1,800.
+It has excellent snorkelling sites and turtles can be seen along the coral reef off its east coast.
+Water sports such as scuba diving, paddleboarding and kitesurfing are available, along with other activities such as yoga, cooking classes and watching movies at outdoor cinemas on the beach.

-Continued investment in tourism is resulting in rapid development of the islands, and each year sees new resorts and accommodation on the islands while attempting to retain their individual character.
-Proximity to Gili Meno, the smallest and most secluded of the islands and to Gili Trawangan the largest island, known for its many restaurants and parties, makes Gili Air a destination that combines relative seclusion with adequate services.
-Both other Islands are a quick boat ride away.
+The island provides a range of amenities, including various accommodation options, shops, restaurants, beach bars, clinics and ATM's.
+People get around by walking, using bicycles, or riding the small horse-drawn carriages known as cidomos.

+Gili Air is popular with travellers seeking a balance between the party-focused atmosphere of Gili Trawangan and the quiet serenity of Gili Meno.

 Transport

 There is no motorised transport on the Islands apart from electric scooters.
 The short distances on land are traversed on foot, by bicycle or Cidomo.
-The Islands can only be reached by sea, and are frequented by a variety of fast boats operating various routes from Bali.
+The Islands can only be reached by sea, and are frequented by a variety of fast boats operating various routes from Bali and Lombok.